SRC Program Questions

 School Trips

-While we would love to bring you out with us, we do not coordinate directly with with individual high school students.
-Instead, we work with high school groups, classes, and clubs organized by the supervising teachers.
-So please talk to your teachers about organizing a group, and then have one of them contact us at umsharkresearch@miami.edu.
+While we would love to bring you out with us, we are not able to coordinate directly to schedule trips with with individual high school students or accept interns under 18 years of age.
+Instead, we work to organize trips with high school groups, classes, and clubs by coordinating with supervising teachers.
+Feel free to talk to your teachers about organizing a group, and then ask them to contact us at UMSharkResearch@miami.edu.

 We offer a wide array of educational resources.
-For our comprehensive directory of virtual learning resources, please explore the link (right).
+For our comprehensive directory of virtual learning resources, please explore the links.
+Our graduate students are also occasionally available to join interested classrooms virtually to answer questions about sharks and shark science.

 1. Use our free High school curriculum